John C. Woods: Biography

 Woods also participated in the execution of about 45 war criminals at various locations which included Rheinbach, Bruchsal, Landsberg, and Nuremberg.
-Donald E. Wilkes Jr., a professor of law at the University of Georgia Law School, wrote that many of the Nazis executed at Nuremberg fell from the gallows with a drop insufficient to snap their necks, resulting in their death by strangulation, which in some cases lasted up to 15 minutes.
+Donald E. Wilkes Jr., a professor of law at the University of Georgia Law School, wrote that many of the Nazis executed at Nuremberg fell from the gallows with a drop insufficient to snap their necks, resulting in their death by strangulation, which in some cases lasted up to 24 minutes.

 Such suspicions were voiced at the time.
 According to a Time magazine article published just 12 days after the executions, it was alleged that they "had been cruelly bungled", with reporter Cecil Catling, "a veteran crime reporter and an expert on hangings" declaring "that there was not enough room for the men to drop, which would mean that their necks had not been properly broken and that they must have died of slow strangulation.
 In addition, Catling claimed that they were not properly tied, so that some hit the platform with their heads as they went down and their noses were torn off."
 Although the "U.S. Army denied his story", photographs of some of the deceased, such as Wilhelm Frick and Wilhelm Keitel, clearly displayed "battered and bloody faces."
 In the case of Julius Streicher, reporter Howard K. Smith wrote that the initial drop was not fatal, and that "witnesses could hear him groaning", upon which "Woods came down from the platform and disappeared behind the black curtain that concealed the dying man.
 Abruptly the groans ceased and the rope stopped moving.
 Smith and the other witnesses were convinced that Woods had grabbed Streicher and pulled down hard, strangling him."
 According to Lieutenant Stanley Tilles, who was charged with co-ordinating the hangings at Nuremberg, "Woods had deliberately placed the coils of Streicher's noose off-center" to ensure that he would not experience a quick death.
 Smith believed that "Woods hated Germans", and that "a small smile cross[ed] his lips as he pulled the hang-man's handle."
 An official medical inspection of the process was "said to have revealed a shambles".

 After the Nuremberg executions, Woods stated:

 I hanged those ten Nazis ... and I am proud of it ...
 I wasn't nervous. ...
 A fellow can't afford to have nerves in this business. ...
-I want to put in a good word for those G.I.s who helped me ... they all did swell. ...
+I want to put in a good word for those G.I.s who helped me ... they all did well. ...
 I am trying to get [them] a promotion. ...
 The way I look at this hanging job, somebody has to do it.
 I got into it kind of by accident, years ago in the States.